flametaichou/flametaichou.github.io/_posts/2024-04-20-jenkins-theme-generator.md

 (that is the fork of [jenkins-neo-theme](https://jenkins-contrib-themes.github.io/jenkins-neo-theme/)) for a long time.

-Jenkins got a fancy new appearance in version `2.346.1`, which contains a full restyle and a new set of icons.
+In version `2.346.1` Jenkins got a fancy new appearance, including a complete restyling and a new set of icons.
-Compatibility with existing themes was broken.
+But the compatibility with existing themes was broken.
 Author of neo2-theme stopped its maintenance.
 But the new appearance was already great, so the need for a custom theme has become less urgent.

-The only two reasons for me to create my own custom theme were:
+I wanted to change only two things:
 - Some of the plugins' icons were still not in the same style with the whole system.
-- I wanted to save some colors that I used to from neo2-theme (for example, header background color, and dark background in console)
+- I wanted to save the colors that I used to from neo2-theme (for example, header background color and dark background in console)

-These reasons led me to create my custom theme.
+These things led me to create my custom theme.

 ### How Jenkins themes work